 It often offers extremely steep discounts for longer plan – as much as 75% off in some cases.
 To see if they are having any current promos just visit their site.

-Even if you’re not ready to buy in right away, relax since NordVPN has a free 3 day trial.
+Even if you’re not ready to buy in right away, relax since you can test it out for yourself with a free 3-day NordVPN trial.

 Among the many VPNs we’ve tried, NordVPN is one of, if not the best.
 It has managed to hit the perfect sweet spot with a fantastic balance of advanced features, user friendliness and great pricing.
 There is so much to love that you really need to try it out for yourself.